Last updated: 13 August 2024

 People experiencing homelessness face significant healthcare challenges and significant barriers to accessing healthcare services.

-We have created a range of resources to ensure workers in the homelessness sector have existing skills and opportunities to talk to people around their healthcare needs.
+On this page you will find a range of resources to ensure homelessness sector workers have existing skills and opportunities to talk to people around their healthcare needs.
+Resources cover why talking about health is important, guidance on supporting staff to hold conversations, and on running a workshop to explore this further, additional resources and background research.

 How to support staff to have conversations about health